mandipsapkota/Neetcode150/Readme.md

 Each product is guaranteed to fit in a 32-bit integer.

 Follow-up: Could you solve it in (n) time without using the division operation?

+# Day 8 - Valid Sudoku Board
+You are given a 9 x 9 Sudoku board board.
+A Sudoku board is valid if the following rules are followed:

+- Each row must contain the digits 1-9 without duplicates.
+- Each column must contain the digits 1-9 without duplicates.
+- Each of the nine 3 x 3 sub-boxes of the grid must contain the digits 1-9 without duplicates.
+Return `true` if the Sudoku board is valid, otherwise return `false`

+Note: A board does not need to be full or be solvable to be valid.